SherG/sherrieg/content/blog/dissent/index.md

 They hamstring the capacity to "adapt and evolve," so their nation becomes brittle and prone to failure.

-This blog post comes on the heels of the collapse of Sri Lanka.
-While many factors played into Sri Lanka's downfall, suppression of dissent and rigid government policies that decimated agricultural yield were predictable accelerants.
+This blog post comes on the heels of the tragic collapse of Sri Lanka.
+While many factors played into Sri Lanka's downfall, suppression of dissent and rigid government policies that decimated agricultural yield seem like predictable accelerants.

 Excerpts: